 1920s Interclub Competitions were held

-1968 The course undertakes major redesign of 3 holes
+1968 The course undertakes a major redesign of 3 holes